Quick summary of best vans:

 - Is it humid there?
 Better not buy a van that's notorious for rust.
 Mercedes comes to mind.

 - Are you going to primarily do off-road or high way?
 Don't buy low or very heavy vehicles.

 - Do you want to go stealth or not?

 - Are you going to do a lot of miles, or are you going to slow travel?

 - Where will you be staying?
 Ie. Do you need to park the van in large cities?
-Do you need to be able to park indoors in parking garages (size is very important then)?
-If you're planning on city hopping on the Old Continent (Europe), better not buy a large van.
+Do you need to be able to park indoors in parking garages (in that case, size is very important)?
+If you're planning on city-hopping on the Old Continent (Europe), better not buy a large van.
 Towns are small there.

 What am I going to do in the van?

 - Are you mostly going to drive, or are you mostly going to live in the van?